mongodb/specifications/source/crud/crud.md

    * documents.
 The first document matched by the sort order will be updated.
    *
    * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
+   * The server will report an error if the caller explicitly provides a value with updateMany().
    * This option is only supported by servers >= 8.0.
 Older servers will report an error for using this option.
-   * The driver MUST raise an error if the caller explicitly provides a value with updateMany().
    *
    * @see https://www.mongodb.com/docs/manual/reference/command/update/
    */